d1ggs/cycleGAN-keras/README.md

 To <b>train</b> the network: `python3 cycleGAN.py` <br>

-At the end of each epoch a sample image of predictions on test images is output into images folder, along with the losses plots.
+At the end of each epoch a sample image of predictions on test images is output into `./images` folder, along with the losses plots.

 <h2>Dependencies</h2>